JCAS-physicist/The-Higher-Lower-Game/README.md

 # The-Higher-Lower-Game
-A frustratingly addictive game of higher vs lower using.
+A frustratingly addictive game of higher vs lower.